 F&M Projects released a hand-bound publication exploring the work of Alyssa Danna.
 Commissioned to produce an on-site installation within the raw exhibition space of F&M, Danna presents an elaborate world made up of found objects, salt crystal formations, and live snails.

-Learn more about the exhibitions and programs presented by French & Michigan Gallery that inspired the educational work now operating under the nonprofit organization F&M Projects.
+Learn more about the exhibitions and programs presented by French & Michigan that inspired the educational work now operating under the nonprofit organization F&M Projects.